Q-Step Work Placements

 Get involved - Employers

 If you are an employer and would like more information about our work placement scheme, please download our flyer.
-Contact Dr Emma Calvert if you would like to discuss a potential student placement for Summer 2017.
+Contact Dr Emma Calvert if you would like to discuss a potential student placement.
+We would also love to hear from you if you have a research project that one of our students could undertake as part of their final year project.

 Get involved - Students